Hugo Gatti: Early career

-Gatti played 38 matches for Atlanta, and after that he was acquired by River Plate.
-He played 77 matches for River between 1964 and 1968, alternating as the first choice goalkeeper with Amadeo Carrizo, until he was transferred to Gimnasia y Esgrima, for which he appeared in 244 league matches between 1969 and 1974.
-In 1975, he joined Unión de Santa Fe, which put on an impressive season with coach Juan Carlos Lorenzo.
+Gatti played 38 matches for Atlanta, and after that, he was acquired by River Plate.
+He played 77 matches for River between 1964 and 1968, alternating as the first-choice goalkeeper with Amadeo Carrizo, until he was transferred to Gimnasia y Esgrima, for which he appeared in 244 league matches between 1969 and 1974.

+In 1975, he joined Unión de Santa Fe, which put on an impressive season, finishing 4th in the 1975 Metropolitano championship.
+Unión was coached by Juan Carlos Lorenzo.